douglaz/psl/Glossary.md

 ## Syntax

-**PSL Program:** A set of rules, each of which is a template for hinge-losspotentials or hard linear constraints.
+**PSL Program:** A set of rules, each of which is a template for hinge-loss potentials or hard linear constraints.
 When grounded over a base of ground atoms, a PSL program induces a HL-MRF conditioned on any specified observations.
+Implemented in [[Model.java | https://github.com/linqs/psl/blob/master/psl-core/src/main/java/edu/umd/cs/psl/model/Model.java]]

 **Rule:**